Set up a Connection in Basic Mode for Zendesk

 Connections in Basic mode have a set of Sync Rules, generated by Exalate.

 With these connections, you can sync certain ticket types: questions, incidents, problems, and tasks.
-Ticket types are mirrored: questions will be synced as questions, incidents as incidents, and so on.
+Ticket types are mirrored: questions are synced as questions, incidents as incidents, and so on.

-Exalate will sync a basic set of ticket fields: summary, description, comments, and attachments.
+Exalate syncs a basic set of ticket fields: summary, description, comments, and attachments.

-If the entity types don't match on the destination instance, Exalate will sync an entity type based on the default entity type set in the destination instance.
+If the entity types don't match on the destination instance, Exalate syncs an entity type based on the default entity type set in the destination instance.

-All public and internal comments will be synced as public.
+All public and internal comments are synced as public.

 If you want to edit/delete Sync Rules, you can upgrade the connection to Visual Mode or Script Mode